tpm2-software/tpm2-tools/man/tss2_changeauth.1.md

   * **-a**, **\--authValue**:

-    The new 0-terminated password.
-MAY be NULL.
-If NULL then the password is set to the empty string.
+    The new UTF-8 password.
+Optional parameter.
+If it is neglected then the user is queried interactively for a password.
+To set no password, this option should be used with the empty string ("").

   * **-p**, **\--entityPath**:

     The path identifying the entity to modify.
-MUST NOT be NULL.

 [common tss2 options](common/tss2-options.md)